 Irritant, capable of producing carcinogens when mixed with other chemicals

 Often used as industrial cleansers, SLS and SLES are ethoxylated surfactants, which when added to liquid decrease molecular surface tension to enhance a product’s spreading and wetting properties.
 As a result (and as mentioned earlier), they serve to make soap foamy and shampoo lather.
-SLS is known to penetrate skin and act as an irritant, with the Journal of the American College of Toxicology reporting it “had a degenerative effect on the cell membranes because of its protein denaturing properties.”
-It is also the first ingredient included on the “Dirty Dozen Chemicals” list compiled by the Marin County Cancer Project.
-SLES is less of an irritant than SLS, although it cannot be metabolized by the liver, and thus lasts longer in the body.
-Either way, the National Toxicology Program reports that both compounds can be contaminated with 1,4-dioxane, a by-product of the manufacturing process and, according to the EPA, a probable carcinogen in humans.
+SLS is known to penetrate skin and act as an irritant, with the International Journal of Toxicology reporting it “had a degenerative effect on the cell membranes because of its protein denaturing properties.”
+SLES is less of an irritant than SLS, but it cannot be metabolized by the liver, and thus lasts longer in the body.
+In addition, it can be contaminated with 1,4-dioxane, a by-product of the manufacturing process and, according to the EPA, a probable carcinogen in humans.
 California’s EPA labels 1,4-dioxane a neurotoxicant and kidney and respiratory toxicant.
 The Environmental Working Group found 1,4-dioxane in 57 percent of baby washes in the US (although as a by-product it never appears on any labels).
 To be safe, avoid any product containing the letters “eth.”

 Allergen, respiratory toxin, potential carcinogen

-Used to lighten and even skin tone, hydroquinone is banned in the UK, Australia and Japan and has been shown to enhance carcinogenic risk by damaging DNA.
+Used to lighten and even skin tone, hydroquinone is banned in Europe, Japan, and Australia, and has been shown to enhance carcinogenic risk by damaging DNA.
 Studies have shown it to be a skin allergen and respiratory toxin.
-In addition it can decrease skin elasticity and cause thinning of the skin.
+In addition, it can decrease skin elasticity and cause thinning of the skin.

-A by-product of the distillation of petroleum to produce gasoline, mineral oil is used in baby oil, moisturizers and styling gels.
-The World Health Organization considers mineral oil a carcinogen, the EWG reports that it can be contaminated with with cancer-causing hydrocarbons during the refining process, and research published in the Journal of Investigative Dermatology reveals that the oil causes tumors in mice exposed to UVB.
+A by-product of the distillation of petroleum to produce gasoline, mineral oil is used in baby oil, moisturizers, and styling gels.
+The World Health Organization considers mineral oil a carcinogen, the EWG reports that it can be contaminated with with cancer-causing hydrocarbons during the refining process, and research published in the Journal of Investigative Dermatology reveals that the oil is linked with tumors in mice exposed to UVB.
 Although mineral oil never spoils and does a good job of trapping moisture, it creates a film that clogs pores, thus hindering the skin’s ability to slough away debris and excrete toxins.

 Parabens (methylparaben, isobutylparaben and propylparaben)